 FTS also has borrowing privileges with St. Mary’s Seminary Marion Burk Knott Library (five minutes drive from FTS).
-FTS students with an FTS ID card can get a Marion Burk Knott Library card for borrowing privileges for $20 per semester.
+FTS students with an FTS ID card can get a Marion Burk Knott Library card for borrowing privileges for $40 per year.
 FTS students have full access to their extensive electronic databases and periodicals.
 Marion Burk Knott Library also has reciprocal borrowing privileges with Baltimore Hebrew University that allows students access through interlibrary loan services for a small fee.
 Marion Burk Knott Library also has catalog access to Johns Hopkins University and the Catholic University of America.

 FTS has borrowing privileges through the Friends of the Loyola program with Loyola Notre Dame University Library.
 FTS students with an FTS ID card may get a Loyola Notre Dame University Library card for borrowing privileges for $25 per year.